 - Canadians plan to spend, but are planning to spend less than last year.
-32 per cent of Canadians plan to increase their spending over the summer, which is down from 45 per cent the year prior.
+32 per cent of Canadians plan to increase their spending this summer

 “You’ll only reap the benefits of responsible money management if you practice it all year long, which means continued attention to paying down debt and saving,” says Jeff Schwartz, executive director, Consolidated Credit Counseling Services of Canada.

 “There is no reason that you can’t increase your spending in the summer- you’ve just got to have the money to do it.
 Include savings every month over the year to cover any extra costs that you anticipate in the summer, like travel, summer toys or extra outings,” says Schwartz.

 “Spend this summer being seasonally frugal and putting aside money to fund next year’s summer fun, debt-free.
 Staycation this year means awesome road trip that’s already paid for next year.”

 If you decide to take a vacation from your efforts to reduce debt payments in favour of extra spending this summer, think ahead to what the fall and winter are going to be like, money-wise.

 The BMO survey found that 41 per cent of respondents carry a balance on their credit cards, with an average of $3,000.
 Forty-eight per cent of respondents admitted to paying minimum payments on their credit cards in the summer than they do in the rest of the year.